jayzziebone/git-practice/README.md

 # What is HEAD?

 HEAD is a reference to the current branch or sometimes a commit.
 Commands like <status>, <log>, and <branch> use HEAD. <git checkout> updates HEAD to ref to a different branch.

+## What's a remote?

+A remote repo is one hosted somewhere other than our local machine.
+We can add remote with 'git remote add', and set up *tracking branches* to track differences between our local and remote repositories.

+We push to remotes with 'git push', and fetch from them with 'git fetch'.
+We can also fetch and mrge in one set with 'git pull'.